 Using a fork or a shovel is ideal because they can reach and lift the bulb without taking too much energy.
 The bulbs and the stem are often soiled.
 You need to shake the dirt off without interfering with the cover.
 Do not wash!
 Doing this will expose them to elements that can cause rotting.

 Garlic will taste better if you cure it for sometimes.
-This move helps in concentrating the flavors and makes it last longer.
+This move helps in concentrating the flavours and makes it last longer.

 Create a rack with a meshy top where you can place your garlic bulbs with half their stalk on top of it.
 The meshy surface ensures air is circulating properly for natural curing.
 Arrange the garlic in a single layer for this to be effective.
 You don’t want to expose the garlic directly into the sunlight and heat.
 This process can take place for about 14 days.
 The aroma of garlic will fill the air during this period.